 Born: 11 December 1872 in the town of Vierlingsbeek in the Netherlands.

 Father Krol was a preacher (Dutch Reformed) and was assigned to various church communities.
-He was born in Friesland hence his son received the very Frisian name of Watze.
+He was born in Lith but his son received the very Frisian name of Watse.
 This as the first name Watze is in the Netherlands mainly used in the northern Province of Friesland and seldom in the southern part of the country where Vierlingsbeek is located.
 Watze is the Old –Dutch / German reshape of the Latin name of Valentines.
 Father was assigned to churches in the towns of Vierlingsbeek, Groede and Veghel.
 Peculiar thing is here that this is an area of the Netherlands which is predominantly Roman Catholic.
 Father Married in 1870 and there were three children.
-A daughter born in 1871, Our captain in 1872 and a 2nd son born in 1881. (c).
+A daughter, Helena Gerardina born 10 Dec.1871, Our captain, born 11 Dec.
+1872 and a 2nd son, Leendert Henri Krol, born 09 Dec.
+1881. (c,e,f).

 Then no information is available until we learn from the HAL archives that he joined Holland America as a cadet on 29 July 1890 after completing his school training at the Maritime School in Rotterdam.
 Going to Rotterdam made sense as Vierlingbeek or Vierlingsbeek is located about 50 miles to the East of Rotterdam.